mikolajkania/genetic-ranker/README.md

  Imagine you are a search engineer who have to find optimal weights for fields upon which the queries are run.
 The only things you have is file *queries.csv*, containing queries, and documents in the index.
 Before running GeneticRanker take a while to read these csv file and analyze documents from *queries-es.txt*.

- There are only 8 documents and 10 queries but I guarantee that you can spend a while on this task!
+ There are only 8 documents and 10 queries but I guarantee that you can spend a while on this task.

  In *data* directory there are files containing documents.
 You can use any ElasticSearch and Solr ways to index them, but for the former I used Postman tool and for the later - Solr admin panel.

- Having the server up and running should be enough to run a script and see results.
+ Having the server up and running should be enough to run a script and see the results.

 ## Used Python libs